gmurayama/AutomatoCelularWolfram/README.md

   <img src="https://cloud.githubusercontent.com/assets/6378201/12917606/e689878e-ceff-11e5-9862-94286c40b6e3.png" alt="SwingGoL"/>
 </p>

-The program allows graphical customization for border color as well as for the state of the cells.
+Swing GoL's purpose is the customization of visual properties such as cell and border colors, the program also accepts the parametrization of user-entered rules.
+This allows the program to create unique combinations of patterns based on different rule-colors settings.

 # Built-in rule family screenshots
-(All descriptions are credited to Mirek Wojtowicz)
+(Rule descriptions are credited to Mirek Wojtowicz)

 ## Replicator (1357/1357)
 <p align="center">